Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Simulation Results

-In this example, we evaluate the optimal value of the reliability factor $\mu$ and show the RMSE performance of the proposed algorithm versus different values of $\mu$.
-Four cases with different SNRs (-6~dB, -3~dB, 0~dB and 3~dB) are considered.
-Although it is unnecessary when SNR is large enough, the maximum number of iterations is set as $L = 20$ for each case.
+Next, we evaluate the optimal value of the reliability factor $\mu$ and show the RMSE performance of the proposed algorithm versus different values of $\mu$.
+Four cases with different SNRs (-3~dB, 0~dB, 3~dB and 6~dB) are considered.
+Although it is unnecessary when SNR is large enough, the maximum number of iterations is still set as $L = 20$ for each case.
 The reliability factor $\mu$ varies from zero to one with a fixed step size~0.05, while other parameters are unchanged as compared to the previous example.

-It can be seen in Fig.~\ref{fig4} that the elevation and azimuth RMSEs are quite poor when SNR is -6~dB.
-This is because the signal component is interfered by the noise, and the reconstructed cross term ${\bf H}$ in Step~2 of the proposed iterative algorithm contains no target information but noise.
-Thus, the accuracy of the proposed iterative 2-D DOA estimation method is limited by the accúracy of the initial Step~1 when SNR is low, and as mentioned above, some other DOA estimation method that perform well at low SNR should be used to initialize the proposed iterative algorithm.
-From the other three cases, it can be seen that the final RMSEs for both elevation and azimuth estimates decline steadily when $\mu$ raises from zero to~0.9.
-A turning point can be observed when $\mu$ is nearby 0.9.
-Thus, we can set $\mu = 0.9$ as the suboptimal value during our simulations.
-Although deriving the close-form expression for computing the optimal reliability factor is not feasible, we use this example to demonstrate that $\mu$ can be determined in practice, and the algorithm is not very sensitive if a suboptimal value is selected.
+It can be seen in Fig.~\ref{fig4} that the elevation and azimuth RMSEs are poor when SNR is -3~dB.
+This is because the signal component is interfered by the noise, and the reconstructed cross term ${\bf T}_{{\rm ct},(2)}$ in Step~2 of the proposed iterative algorithm contains no sources information but noise.
+Thus, the accuracy of the proposed iterative 2-D DOA estimation method is limited by the accuracy of the initial Step~1 when SNR is low, and as mentioned above, some other DOA estimation method that perform well at low SNR should be used to initialize the proposed iterative algorithm.
+From the other three cases, it can be seen that the final RMSEs for both elevation and azimuth estimates remain at a relatively high level when $\mu$ raises from zero to~0.8.
+A turning point can be observed when $\mu >0.8$, after which the RMSEs for both elevation and azimuth estimates decline rapidly.
+It can also be found that the decrease of RMSEs become insignificant once $\mu >0.95$.
+Thus, we can set $\mu = 0.95$ as the suboptimal value during our simulations.
+Although deriving the closed-form expression for computing the optimal reliability factor is not feasible, we use this example to demonstrate that $\mu$ can be determined in practice, and the algorithm is not very sensitive if a suboptimal value is selected.
 Indeed, the proposed method is valid with a suboptimal $\mu$.
 The only possible price is that a suboptimal scaling (reliability) factor may degrade the convergence speed, which means that more iterations may be required.